bluesky-social/pds/README.md

 # PDS

 Welcome to the repository for the official Bluesky PDS (Personal Data Server).
-This repository includes container images and documentation designed to assist technical people with self-hosting a Bluesky PDS.
+This repository includes container images and documentation designed to assist technical people with hosting a Bluesky PDS.

-Head over to the [AT Protocol PDS Admins Discord](https://discord.gg/UWS6FFdhMe) to get started!
+Head over to the [AT Protocol PDS Admins Discord](https://discord.gg/UWS6FFdhMe) to chat with other groups and folks hosting instances!

 ## Table of Contents